-Meet some of our GeoDesign majors and alumni
+Meet some of our GeoDesign majors

-GeoDesign brings together geographic information science (GIS), big data, science, architecture, landscape architecture, urban and regional planning, and algorithms to address challenges, issues and opportunities presented by the built environment.
+GeoDesign brings together geographic information science (GIS), big data, science, architecture, landscape architecture, urban and regional planning, and algorithms to address challenges, issues, and opportunities presented by the built environment.
 By integrating analyses of place, space, and time, practitioners and researchers are equipped to approach environmental challenges and questions in multidisciplinary ways, and can view the world from multiple dimensions.

 “Geodesign is a vision for using geographic knowledge to actively and thoughtfully design.”

-–Jack Dangermond, President, Esri
+– Jack Dangermond, President, Esri

 Read Jack's blogpost on Forbes about "Geodesign: Elevating Planning and Design Decisions to Future Proof Outcomes."

 Thanks to increasingly robust scientific and technological advances, the interdisciplinary world of geodesign continues to build upon the urban planning theories of Patrick Geddess, Ian McHarg, and Carl Steinitz as it rapidly evolves.
 See Professor and USC Spatial Director John P. Wilson's presentation on "Real World Solutions with Geodesign" at the 2018 Esri GeoDesign Summit.

 The GeoDesign major is structured to provide students with sufficient elective credits to explore minors or other programs at USC so they can broaden their education to better prepare themselves for the next stage of their lives.